 Diet

 Porcupines are herbivores that mostly feed on vegetation.
-They have a great sense of smell; hence locating their meal is easy.
-During spring and summer, the porcupine’s diet usually includes leaves, flowers, stems, roots, seeds, berries, nuts, twigs, and buds.
+They have a great sense of smell; hence, locating their meal is easy.
+The porcupine’s diet usually includes leaves, flowers, stems, roots, seeds, berries, nuts, twigs, and buds during spring and summer.

-They often chew on bones and antlers to sharpen their teeth and derive mineral nutrients such as salt and calcium, and also canoe paddles.
+They often chew on bones and antlers to sharpen their teeth and derive mineral nutrients such as salt, calcium, and canoe paddles.

 Habitat

-They are generally known to inhabit forests and deserts, rocky outcrops and hillsides, grasslands, mountains, rainforest, and dens in tree branches or tangles of roots, rock crevices, bushes, or logs.
+They are generally known to inhabit forests and deserts, rocky outcrops and hillsides, grasslands, mountains, rainforests, and dens in tree branches or tangles of roots, rock crevices, bushes, or logs.

-Porcupines living in the coniferous forest (old world porcupines) spend much more time on the ground than those living in deciduous and mixed forests.
-Those living in deciduous and mixed forests (new world porcupines) are more often seen in the trees to source food.
+Porcupines living in coniferous forests (old-world porcupines) spend much more time on the ground than those living in deciduous and mixed forests.
+Those living in deciduous and mixed forests (New World porcupines) are often seen in the trees to source food.

 Behavior

-Porcupines possess a benevolent disposition, and unless provoked to defend themselves, they cause no real harm.
-Old world porcupines are known to climb trees and shrubs for shelter.
+Porcupines possess a benevolent disposition; unless provoked to defend themselves, they cause no real harm.
+Old-world porcupines are known to climb trees and shrubs for shelter.
 They can move swiftly over the ground, climb, jump, and are excellent swimmers.
 During storms and cold climate conditions, they retreat to their dens but do not hibernate.

-New world porcupines, on the other hand, are considered to rest during the day in the hollow trees or crouch on branches or in tangles of woody vines and mostly eat fruits at night.
-They move slowly and are unable to jump, so they must descend on the ground to cross gaps between trees.
+On the other hand, New World porcupines are considered to rest during the day in hollow trees, crouch on branches, or in tangles of woody vines, and they mostly eat fruits at night.
+They move slowly and cannot jump, so they must descend on the ground to cross gaps between trees.

 These quills produce characteristic rattle to communicate with others to warn off predators such as Lynx, Bobcats, Coyotes, Wolves, Great horned owls, Mountain lions, Mortens, Pythons, Leopards, and Fishers.